Upper-Level Admission to the Lewis Honors College

 Information Sessions for Prospective Upper-Level Students

-We will hold four info sessions during the fall semester for prospective Lewis Honors College students.
+We will hold four info sessions during the spring semester for prospective Lewis Honors College students.
 No registration is necessary.

 Join via Zoom at https://uky.zoom.us/my/kaylapowell.